MV10/mv10.github.io/_posts/2019-12-16-blazor-login-expiration-with-openid-connect.md

 (As an aside, I've always wondered why the attribute is "authorize" rather than "authenticate".
 I suppose it's a side effect of the policies being driven by authorizations (entitlements/permissions), but in general the use of each term seems a bit mixed up within the various class names and namespaces in .NET security overall.)

-I did find a hack that seems to work: you can add the attribute to the `_Imports.razor` file, which is applied to every page and component in the app.
+I did find a hack that seems to work: you can add the attribute just once in the `_Imports.razor` file instead, because it is applied to every page and component in the app.
 The file is intended to contain `using` statements, but it works.

-Unfortunately the Blazor response to de-authentication isn't ideal either.
+Unfortunately the Blazor template's reaction to de-authentication isn't ideal either.

 ## Second Test Run

-After adding `[Authorize]` to `_Imports.razor` and running the test again, when the validator expires the login, the UI _immediately_ changes to show this:
+After adding `[Authorize]` to `_Imports.razor` and running the test again, when the validator expires the login, the UI _immediately_ changes to show this... no navigation required:

 ![Not Authorized](/assets/2019/12-16/not_authorized.png)